Coxwell Entrance Closure

 Dr. Moez Rajwani

-Dr. Rajwani is President of North York Healthcare Associates and Rehab2go where he manages and works with a multidisciplinary team of medical consultants overseeing complex medical care both n facility and in the home.
-He is also the Health Policy Officer for the Ontario Chiropractic Association where he provides policy advice in the areas of Autos Insurance.
-He practices and manages orthopedic rehabilitation centers in the Greater Toronto Area (GTA).
-He graduated as a Doctor of Chiropractic in 1994 and has post-graduate certifications in Occupational Health and Sport Sciences.
+Dr. Rajwani is President of North York Healthcare Associates and Rehab2go, where he manages and works with a multidisciplinary team of medical consultants, overseeing complex medical care both in the facility and in the home.
+He is the Executive Officer of the Aga Khan Council for Canada, where he oversees the social governance of the Ismaili Community in Canada.
+He graduated as a Doctor of Chiropractic in 1994 and holds postgraduate certifications in Occupational Health and Sports Sciences.

 He is a recipient of the Queen’s Golden Jubilee Volunteer Award, the OCA Volunteer Service Award and has received an award from the Ministry of Citizenship for 25 years of service to the community.